parakastha/crawl4ai/README.md

 # Crawl4AI Agent

 A powerful AI agent that can crawl any website using the Crawl4AI library.
 This agent leverages the existing functionality of Crawl4AI to extract content from websites, filter it, and return it in a structured format.
+The agent now includes true AI capabilities that enhance the crawling process with intelligent decision-making.

 ## Features